rritec/powerbi/Notebooks/Power BI Cmdlets for Windows PowerShell and PowerShell Core.md

-### Exercise 4: get report names from all workspaces
+### Exercise 4: Get report names from all workspaces

     $file_name="list_of_workspaces.csv"